domfarolino/blog/_posts/2016-6-26-CLRS-Problem-2.1.md

 \end{array}
 $$

 There are always $n$ elements at play, we just have to split them up enough times to get to the trivial case, then merge them starting at the deepest level of the tree.
 It may seem like we're not doing any work at the bottom level because the actual "merging" of elements begins at the next level up.
 However, the merging of 1 element is the base case telling us to stop and this "test" takes $O(1)$ time.
 Since the base case is hit $n$ times, the amount of work at this level is directly proportional to $n$.
 [Basic knowledge](#levels-induction) of binary trees tells us that a tree with $n$ leaves has $\log(n) + 1$ levels.
 The point of the improved merge sort is to not go through **all** levels of recursion.
 Instead, we want to [stop short](https://www.youtube.com/watch?v=IzkEFWrMVys) when the length of the input array reaches some size $k$.

 At this point, we'll have $\frac{n}{k}$ subarrays of length $k$.
 These subarrays will be the final leaves of the recursion tree.
 We can again apply our knowledge of binary trees to say there are $\log(\frac{n}{k}) + 1$ levels of recursion, if we stop when the input array is of length $k$.
-Since we still have to do "$n$" amount of work at each level, this gives us $cn(\log(\frac{n}{k})+1)$ total work.
+Since we still have to do "$n$" amount of work at each level, this gives us
-Dropping the lower order term, as is customary with big O notation, gives us the following **merge** complexity:
+$cn(\log(\frac{n}{k})+1)$ total work.
+Dropping the lower order term, as is customary with big
+$O$ notation, gives us the following **merge** complexity:

 $$O(n\log(\frac{n}{k}))$$

 ## Using log rules

 We [know](#levels-induction) there are $\log(n) + 1$ levels in an entire binary tree whose input array is of length $n$.
 There are $\log(k) + 1$ levels underneath, and including, the level whose input array is of length $k$.
 All of the levels beneath this one will never be touched with our modified version of merge sort.
 This means we can take the total number of levels in the tree ($\log(n) + 1$) and subtract the number of levels we'll never touch ($\log(k)$).
-This yields the following:
+This yields the
+following:

 $$\log(n) + 1 - \log(k) = \log(\frac{n}{k}) + 1$$

 Dropping the lower order term and accounting for the "$n$" amount of work we do at each level gives us the same complexity calculated in the previous method.

 <a name="levels-induction"></a>